Recipe for Apple and Pecan Danish Pastry Tart

 • A dollop of freshly whipped cream.

-Leftovers can be stored in an airtight container for up to three days.
+Store any leftovers in an airtight container and keep them fresh for up to three days.
 If you plan to freeze the tart, wrap it tightly in plastic wrap and aluminum foil to maintain its freshness.
 Reheat in an oven to revive the crust’s crispness.

 For serving suggestions and bold flavor pairings, explore the ultimate guide to truffle hot sauce for ideas that can inspire creative additions.